katekats/Multi-Domain-Transfer-Learning/README.md

 run train_general_script.py --bilstm=True --exclude="Domain_Name" -n “model_name”

 **Transfer Learning**

 In The transfer_learning.py script we can select the approach we want to use for the fine-tuning and it can be either:
-**-w**: word level,  where the word-level part of the Hierachical-Attention Network is retrainable and we added a layer on top, whereas the sentence-level layers are frozen.
+-  **-w**: word level,  where the word-level part of the Hierachical-Attention Network is retrainable and we added a layer on top, whereas the sentence-level layers are frozen.
-**-s**:sentence level, where we have sentence-level fine-tuning with an additional layer on the top, where the word-level part is frozen.
+-  **-s**:sentence level, where we have sentence-level fine-tuning with an additional layer on the top, where the word-level part is frozen.
-**-a**: word- and sentence-level fine tuning with adding one layer on top of both levels.
+-  **-a**: word- and sentence-level fine tuning with adding one layer on top of both levels.

+On command line or the run.py script we need to run this command:

+    python transfer_learning.py -i /path/to/model -o output_file_name -a S

+    *  -i:  the input model path
+    *  -o:  the output file name
+    *  -a: the fine-tuning approach (it can be either, W, S or A like we mentioned above).